*Updated October 10th, 2023

 Give your kitty some treats, do a short clicker training session, or engage in some interactive play together.
 Anything you can do to get your cat’s mind off being nervous and engaging in something positive is a good thing.

-Once your cat has made themselves at home, put the “Do Not Disturb” sign on your outside doorknob.
+Once your cat has made themselves at home, hang the “Do Not Disturb” door hanger.
 You don’t want housekeeping or anyone else coming into your room when you’re not there.
 Not only can strange people scare your cat, but they can also leave the door open and let your cat out.

 No, you won’t get a freshly made bed and clean towels every day, but your cat’s safety is way more important.
 Plus, it’s more environmentally friendly to forgo housekeeping services.
 If you really want clean towels, you can always call the front desk and ask for them to be delivered at a time when you’re there to receive them.